KiFoundation/ki-tools/CONTRIBUTING.md

 which means they should be kept up-to-date with their dependencies so we can get away with telling people they can just `go get` our software.

-When dependencies in Gaia's `go.mod` are changed, it is generally accepted practice to delete `go.sum` and then run `go mod tidy`.
+When dependencies in `go.mod` are changed, it is generally accepted practice to delete `go.sum` and then run `go mod tidy`.

 Since some dependencies are not under our control, a third party may break our